 I realized at some point last year that (my) Donald was in my world to “blow up” the beliefs, concepts, and opinions of good that limited my view of Good.
-That was the value in having him in my world in the way he had been for the past few years.
+That was the value of having him in my world in the way he had been for the past few years.

 In the past several weeks, my understanding of what, exactly, that means has expanded, and I realize that the value of (my) Donald has been immeasurable in helping me recognize the limited, conceptual thinking I had unconsciously been stuck in, and explore and expand my sense of Self.

 A series of questions and new insights recently poured forth from the withinness of my Being.
 And it became clear that everything (my) Donald does and says is forcing me to revisit some deeply cherished beliefs, concepts, opinions, and assumptions that I had previously taken for granted.
 I clearly hadn’t considered just how much they kept me stuck in a limited, personal sense of self.

 It’s abundantly clear that (my) Donald doesn’t care about what folks traditionally consider to be their identity – what it means to be American, to be “x” race, “y” ethnicity, “z” religion, “a” sexual orientation, “b” gender/gender identity, “c” socio-economic class, etc.